 Next Stop, the Stars

 Bradbury’s career in comics continued to thrive as the industry itself grew and gained respectability.
 In 1970, he was asked if he would be willing to put in an appearance at a small convention happening in San Diego.
-The very first Comic-Con was so small that it fit in the basement of the El Cortez Hotel.
+The very first Comic-Con was so small that it fit in the basement of the U.S. Grant Hotel.
 Now called Comic-Con International: San Diego, the world’s largest comics convention attracts about 130,000 people annually.
 Bradbury returned to San Diego’s Comic Con every year until 2010, his declining health making the trip unfeasible.
 He loved the attention and happily signed autographs.

 In 1972, he almost realized his dream of having his own newspaper comic.
 He commissioned Doug Wildey, who would create the Jonny Quest series, and his lifelong friend painter Joe Mugnaini, cover art designer for many of Bradbury’s books, to illustrate The Martian Chronicles.
 Bradbury had hoped for a weekly Sunday strip, but unfortunately, no distributors picked it up.
 Only the L.A.
 Times ran with it, and then it was only a three-page spread of the story “Mars Is Heaven” in the Times’ West Magazine.